anonl/nvlist/documentation/technical/scenegraph.md

 @@@ This section will become very big

+@@@ [ ] How to determine when to require a relayout?
+When does a layout become dirty?

 @@@ How do I integrate a layout system with my scene graph?
- - Check how scene2d javafx do it.
+ - Check how scene2d javafx do it. javafx has specialized panel implementations per layout type.
+That's actually quite a good idea.
+It allows you to restrict the way sub-components can be added to the container.
+   -- Panel -> FlowPanel, GridPanel
+   - JavaFX has separate layoutXY vs translateXY properties.
+This allows the translation to be used as a relative offset compared to the layout.
  - Possibility, let visual elements implement ILayoutElement, (ILayoutGroup?) to let them opt into layout support.
  - The way scene2d does it is wrap the visual elements in layout containers.
 The layout containers then